SmeetShah-marchant/Ballers/README.md

 JIMMY BUTLER DELIVERS!
 The Miami heat win it at the end on a thriller what a game.
 A disappointing loss for the Lakers as the right plays were might at the end of the game but the shots just couldn't go in.
 Jimmy Butler scored 35 points, 11 assists, 12 rebounds playing all game but 47 seconds with huge help from the rookie Duncan Robinson who had 26 points.
 Duncan Robinson has improved every game in scoring and it is scarry that he is just a rookie.
 For the Lakers LeBron put out a monsterous statline with 40 points, 7 assistss and 13 rebounds in which he shot 6/9 from beyond the three-point line.
 This was duel between Lebron and Butler through out the whole game as they scored baskets back and forth especially late game to win it fo their team was a legendary performace.
 But this was a heart breaking loss for the Lakers as the right play was made at the end of the game.
 With about 16 seconds left on the clock Lebron drove to the basket where he was triple-teamed.
 He passed the ball to an open Danny Green at the top of the key who just missed it.
 The play didn't end there as the Lakers could have still won it as Morris got the offensive rebound but overpassed it Anthony Davis who wasn't open making it a turnover via out of bounds and Heat ball.
 If Morris had passed the ball to LeBron who was open for a three on the right wing or Danny Green behind him who was also open the shot if made might have sealed the series shut and gave the Lakers the championship.
 The heat played an amazing game showing a lot of heart, with the momentum riding for the Heat this is going to be an interesting game 6 in which if the Heat win will certanly put pressure on the Lakers.

 ![1279429367 jpg 0](https://user-images.githubusercontent.com/72675255/95687971-9ca85700-0bbb-11eb-8fda-e2a0981487b1.jpg)

+Image via Hot Hot hoops

+Credits to basketball-reference.com for information on the statistics of each game.